The 4x4 Initiative

-Faculty participants meet three to four times during Fall, once during Winter and once during Spring quarters to discuss their progress on the design or redesign of courses, to share about success and strategies, and to reflect on what makes for their most successful courses.
+Faculty participants met three to four times during Fall, once during Winter and once during Spring quarters to discuss their progress on the design or redesign of courses, to share about success and strategies, and to reflect on what makes for their most successful courses.

-The 4x4 Initiative has also sponsored half-day workshops in departments with faculty interested in working on particular issues related to writing-integration or courses offered through their departments.
+The 4x4 Initiative also sponsored half-day workshops in departments with faculty interested in working on particular issues related to writing-integration or courses offered through their departments.